 Image - Bristol Pride

-As the sunnier months roll on, don’t miss the return of two of the city’s trademark events.
-From 19 - 21 July, experience a jam-packed programme of live performances, maritime displays, visiting vessels and on-water activities as Bristol Harbour Festival takes over the Harbourside.
+Don’t miss the return of two of the city’s trademark events.
+From 18 - 20 July, experience a jam-packed programme of live performances, maritime displays, visiting vessels and on-water activities as Bristol Harbour Festival takes over the Harbourside.

 A man wearing a water-powered jetpack performing stunts on Bristol's Harbourside during the Bristol Harbour Festival with the M Shed local history museum in the background - credit Jim Cossey